 The problem is caused by the USB3.0 drivers for your computers USB chipset (hardware).
 To resolve the problem visit your computer manufacturer's website and search for the driver downloads section.
 Install the latest USB3.0 chipset drivers and the VX wing should start working reliably.

-Here is an extract from the EKO dimmer user manual, with details of the ANSI E1.11 standard wiring for DMX using both XLR5 and RJ45 connectors.
+Here are the details of the ANSI E1.11 standard wiring for DMX using both XLR5 and RJ45 connectors.

 One of the most common cables found these days in buildings is the humble Cat5 cable.

 It's use in computer networks means that it has had found wide appeal, to the point where the average electrician is comfortable in using it and terminating it.